feriyalbinyahya/jmm/README.md

 To keep an application scalable and organized, the global static resources that are used in the application have to be created in a specific file.

-### We manage three main folders for that:

-- Assets: Here you can store all the images and icons that you need through the app.
-You have as an example the icon ic_home.png, to respond with the different device screen densities just create inside the same folder the image and all the scaled versions that you need.
-RN only handles x1, x2 and x3 in this case, you have.

-  - assets
-    - ic_home
-      - ic_home.png
-      - ic_home@2x.png
-      - ic_home@3x.png

-- Localization: This folder contains all the locale objects that you need to create a multilingual application.
-Create a file for each locale, inside define an object then maintain the nesting sorted by the screen that contains the text that you need and the text you want to show.
-As the last step, remember to create a reference inside the Localization.js file and add it to LocalizedStrings.
-- Theme: Here you can define all the styles that you use on different screens.
-To make easier the interaction of the application with device options for example you can create here assets as light and dark color palette

 ## Redux